aws-amplify/docs/js/authentication.md

 });
 ```

-Step3.
+Step 3.
 Now you can get the current user and current Credentials:
 ```js
 Auth.currentAuthenticatedUser().then(user => console.log(user));
 Auth.currentCredentials().then(creds => console.log(creds));